Early Intervention Services for Older Adults (EISOA)

 Religious Leaders Program

 The Religious Leaders program educates religious leaders in our community.
-They are taught to assist and refer community members that are struggling with mental health related matters.
-The Religious Leaders program helps our leaders support, refer, and link community members in need.
+They are taught to assist and refer community members that are struggling with mental health-related matters.
+The Religious Leaders program helps our leaders support, guide, and link community members in need.

 During the program, Muslim leaders are educated and trained in:

 - • Understanding the indicators/signs/onset of mental health disorders ( i.e., depression, anxiety, etc.)

 - • Understanding mental illness

 - • Providing adequate services to community members in crisis

 - • Appropriately referring their congregants to local community resources

 - • Educating the community/congregation about mental health realities

 All participants receive a certificate issued by the Orange County Health Care Agency upon completion.